School of Media and Journalism

 A certificate signifying a concentration of three or more courses in a related field of study is noted on a student's transcript.
 A limited number of students (within and outside the school) are admitted to each program and guaranteed a seat in the three required courses.

 Certificate in Sports Communication

 The program, which aims to lead the nation in educating young practitioners about important issues of sports in the United States and beyond, provides courses about sports and the media, offers internships and scholarships for students, and brings visiting lecturers to the school.
 Students interested in applying to the program should contact the director of the sports communication program.
-Students must complete three of the following four courses to receive the certificate: JOMC 376, 377, 429, 455, 476.
+Students must complete three (nine credit hours) of the following five courses to receive the certificate: JOMC 376, 377, 429, 455, 476.

 Certificate in Business Journalism